How to work with the effect of trauma on development and attachment with greater efficiency through emotional embodiment and inter-personal resonance

 18 CE Credits

 Trauma, Development, and Attachment is an advanced level workshop.
 18 CE Credits are pending for US mental health professionals and nurses.
-Visit our CE Credits page for detailed information.

 Who can benefit from this workshop